Devnarayan: Devnarayan shrines and phad

 The principal shrine of Devnaryan is located at Sawai Bhoj near Asind town, the battlefield of Bagravat Bharat.
 Other significant shrines are at Demali, which is believed as the earliest shrine founded by Devnarayan himself and Malasari, where Devnarayan was born.
 Devnarayan is worshiped in these shrines in the form of an upright row of large sized bricks.
 The bricks are often kept bare, but sometimes the multi-colored tinsel is pasted over them.

 Another significant shrine of Devnarayan is located at Jodhpuriya near Mashi dam in Tonk district.
 Two fairs are organized each year near this shrine.

-Maharana Sanga of Mewar was great devotee of Shri Devnarayan and he is said to have built a temple in memory of Deoji.
+Rana Sanga of Mewar was great devotee of Shri Devnarayan Gurjar and he is said to have built a temple in memory of Deoji.

 Devnarayan phad

-Devnarayan is also worshiped by the Bhopas, the priest-singers by means of a scroll known as phad, depicting various episodes of the narrative of the life of Devnaryan.
+Devnarayan is also worshiped by the Gurjar Bhopas, the priest-singers by means of a scroll known as phad, depicting various episodes of the narrative of the life of Devnaryan.
 This scroll, Devnarayan phad, is used as a mobile temple and the Bhopas carry it with them.
 The Joshi families of Bhilwara and Shahpura are the traditional artists of the Devnarayan phads.
 A phad consists of an image of Devnarayan in the attire of a king seated on his "python" throne in his court faced by the serpent king Basak and his four cousins at the centre.
 The whole phad is painted with various scenes related to the narrative of Devnarayan according to a traditional scheme.
 No place is left vacant.
 These phads are normally about 30 feet in length.
 One of the earliest surviving Devnarayan phad is in the collection of Rupayan Sansthan, the Rajasthan Institute of Folklore in Jodhpur.
 This phad is signed by Surajmal and Bagtavarchand and dated Vikram Samvat 1924 (1867).

 A Bhopa, usually erects the phad shortly after nightfall in the villages where he is invited to sing different episodes from the epical narrative of Devnarayan in front of the phad during the jagarans (night-wakes).
 Before the performance begins, the ground beneath is swept clean, incense is burnt and the offerings of grains and money are made in front of the phad.
 During the performance, a jantar (a type of fretted veena with two resonators of gourd or wood) is played to accompany the songs.
 Usually, there are two Bhopas who recite the epic, one is the main Bhopa, the Patavi, and the other is his assistant, the Diyala.
 When the Patavi Bhopa sings a particular episode of the epic, his junior partner, the Diyala Bhopa holds an oil lamp to illuminate the particular part of the phad, where the particular episode which is being sung is depicted.
 He also sings along with his senior partner some parts of the episodes.
 The phad of devnarayan ji issue a post ticket on 2 September 1992.